Bryan Hoeing: Miami Marlins

 Hoeing signed with the Marlins and made his professional debut with the Low-A Batavia Muckdogs, going 0–2 with a 4.43 ERA over 22 1/3 innings.
 He did not play a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 In 2021, Hoeing played with the High-A Beloit Snappers with whom he started 22 games and went 7–6 with a 4.83 ERA and 96 strikeouts over 121 innings.
 He opened the 2022 season with the Double-A Pensacola Blue Wahoos, and was promoted to the Triple-A Jacksonville Jumbo Shrimp in early May.

 On August 20, 2022, the Marlins selected Hoeing's contract and promoted him to the major leagues to make his MLB debut that night as the starting pitcher against the Los Angeles Dodgers at Dodger Stadium.
 He pitched three innings in which he gave up seven earned runs on eight hits (two home runs), one walk, and two strikeouts as the Marlins fell 7–0.
 In his rookie campaign, he made 8 appearances for Miami, struggling to a 12.08 ERA with 6 strikeouts in 12 2/3 innings pitched.
 On November 8, Hoeing was removed from the 40-man roster and sent outright to Triple-A.

-Hoeing began the 2023 season with Triple-A Jacksonville, pitching in 4 games (starting 3) and logging a 2.08 ERA with 20 strikeouts in 17 1/3 innings of work.
+Hoeing began the 2023 season with Triple-A Jacksonville, pitching in four games (three starts) and logging a 2.08 ERA with 20 strikeouts in 17 1/3 innings of work.
 On April 25, 2023, he had his contract selected to the active roster.
 In 33 appearances during his rookie campaign, Hoeing recording a 5.48 ERA with 53 strikeouts across 70 2/3 innings pitched.

 Hoeing pitched in 16 contests for the Marlins in 2024, compiling a 2.70 ERA with 25 strikeouts over 30 innings of work.

 San Diego Padres

 On July 30, 2024, the Marlins traded Hoeing and Tanner Scott to the San Diego Padres in exchange for Robby Snelling, Adam Mazur, Graham Pauley, and Jay Beshears.
 In 18 appearances for San Diego, he compiled a 1–1 record and 1.52 ERA with 18 strikeouts across 23 2/3 innings pitched.

 Hoeing began the 2025 season on the injured list due to a right shoulder strain.
 He was transferred to the 60-day injured list on April 27, 2025.
 Hoeing was activated for his season debut on June 21.
+In seven appearances for the Padres, he compiled a 1–0 record and 3.38 ERA with five strikeouts over eight innings of work.

+On March 12, 2026, it was announced that Hoeing would require season-ending surgery to repair the flexor tendon in his right elbow.